 “Rapid infrastructure cascades can, of course, happen….Yet individual infrastructures do not generally fail instantaneously (brownouts may precede blackouts, levees may seep long before failing), and the transition from normal operation to failure across systems can also take time.
 Discrete stages of disruption frequently occur when system performance can still be retrievable before the trajectory of failure becomes inevitable.”
 (E. Roe and P.R.
 Schulman, Risk and Reliability, 2016, Stanford University Press, pp. 28-29)

 Let me leave you with another extension inspired by Passannante’s analysis.
 If infrastructure cascades, when catastrophized, have endings entailed in their beginnings (leaving in between only attenuated middles or no middles at all to speak of), the catastrophized cascade turns out to be the entailment of “just before” and “immediately after.”

 That is, we are to believe we are in a state where disaster avoidance is no longer possible and disaster response has yet to start and remains unavoidably ahead.
 We are expected to experience cascade-as-disaster as all too close at hand for us to think about anything else.
 Closing time in the gardens of the West has always been, well, right now.
 But the point is: Every one experiences time as anfractuous, full of twists and turns–why else all the interruptions?
-No one experiences time and scale as an excluded middle; what is unimaginable is real time operations without duration and depth.
+No one experiences time and scale as an excluded middle; what is unimaginable is real-time operations without duration and depth.